telefonicaid/fiware-skuld/README.rst

 if some users has been upgraded.

-The following python fragment can be used to check (after the users has been downgraded to basic) that they are already basic:
+The following python fragment can be used to check (after the users has been downgraded to basic) that they are still basic:

 .. code::